About us

 Team

-Cromwell Wong (CFO / COO / Board member).
+Cromwell Wong (CEO / Board member).
 Cromwell Wong serves as an executive at IsoTruss, Inc. Prior to IsoTruss, he was a part of the team that managed Saudi Aramco’s debt portfolio.
 Cromwell also assisted in the IPO listing of the company in the local stock exchange.
 Previous to Saudi Aramco, Cromwell worked for QRI Group, an upstream Oil & Gas consulting and investment firm.
 He started his career working on Wall Street with JPMorgan and Ernst & Young in NYC.
-Cromwell, who is one of the seed investors in BILT, an advisor to DocQ, and a real estate investor, received his MBA from Brigham Young University – Provo and undergraduate degree from BYU – Hawaii.
+Cromwell, who is one of the seed investors in BILT and KidsPod, a former advisor to DocQ, and a real estate investor, received his MBA from Brigham Young University – Provo and undergraduate degree from BYU – Hawaii.
 Cromwell is fluent in English and proficient in Tagalog, Japanese and Mandarin.

 David W. Jensen, Ph.D., P.E., D.E.R., F.ASCE, A.F.AIAA (Chief Technical Adviser).
 David W. Jensen received a B.S. in Civil Engineering from Brigham Young University (BYU), and an S.M. and Ph.D. in Aerospace Structures from MIT.
 Dr. Jensen was an Assistant and Associate Professor of Aerospace Engineering at Penn State prior to returning to BYU, where he served as Professor in the Department of Civil and Environmental Engineering.
 At BYU, Dr. Jensen developed the IsoTruss® technology (a family of lightweight composite structural configurations) and invented a machine to continuously fabricate lattice structures.
 Dr. Jensen served on the AIAA Board as the Technical Director of the Structures, Design and Test Group.
 Awards include a Stoel-Rives “Utah Innovation of the Year Award,” “BYU Outstanding Achievements in Technology Transfer Award,” and AIAA Sustained Service Award.